mojimoon/CityU-CS/README.md

 # CityU CS

-This repository contains personal notes and projects for the BSc Computer Science (CS) programme at City University of Hong Kong (CityU).
-The notes are organized by course, providing a comprehensive overview of the curriculum and serving as a reference for future students.
+This repository contains personal notes and projects for the BSc Computer Science (CS) programme at City University of Hong Kong (CityU), aiming to provide a comprehensive reference for current and prospective students.
+The notes are organized by course and cover a wide range of topics in computer science, including programming languages, algorithms, data structures, CV/CG, ML/AI, and more.

 ## Disclaimer